-As part of the Windsor Framework the Government introduced a Duty Reimbursement Scheme (DRS) to reimburse EU customs duties paid on goods moved into NI that were not sold or used in the EU.
+As part of the Windsor Framework the Government introduced a Duty Reimbursement Scheme (DRS) to reimburse EU customs duties paid on goods moved to NI that were not sold or used in the EU.

-The scheme will enable the full repayment of any such duties where traders are able to evidence that goods were sold or used in Northern Ireland, moved elsewhere within the United Kingdom, or exported outside of the UK or EU.
+The scheme will enable the full repayment of any such duties where traders are able to evidence that goods were sold or used in NI, moved elsewhere within the UK, or exported outside of the UK or EU.
 This will apply to goods moved since 2021.

-Refer to GOV.UK for further guidance on how to apply to claim a repayment or remission of import duty on 'at risk' goods brought into NI through the DRS.
+Refer to DRS guidance on NICTA or GOV.UK for further guidance on how to apply to claim a repayment or remission of import duty on 'at risk' goods brought into NI through the DRS.